A Sketch+Text Composed Image Retrieval Dataset for Thangka: The CIRThan Dataset

 \subsection{Data Construction}

 The Thangka images in CIRThan are provided by the \textit{Tibet Thangka Art and Culture Association}.
+All images are obtained with permission from the source institutions or are publicly available under appropriate usage conditions.
 The collection comprises high-quality photographs collected from monasteries, museums, and individual artists across Tibet, ensuring both cultural authenticity and visual diversity.

 To construct a high-quality and semantically reliable CIR dataset, we design a standardized annotation pipeline that integrates human expertise with large language model (LLM) assistance.
 As a culturally visual domain, Thangka imagery involves various characters, symbolic objects, and visual configurations rooted in Buddhist philosophy.
 Accordingly, our annotation pipeline emphasizes terminological standardization, semantic precision, and cross-modal consistency across sketches, texts, and images.